 You are here

-100 Free & Almost Free Things to Do: Fall in DC
+Free Things to Do: Fall in Washington, DC

-As the leaves turn, it’s time to explore some of DC’s best attractions
+As the leaves change color, it’s time to explore some of DC’s best free attractions

-As days get shorter, entertainment becomes more important.
-Get swept away by live music with the National Gallery of Art’s free concerts throughout the fall.
+Get swept away by live music with free concerts at the National Gallery of Art throughout the fall.
 Performances usually take place in the West Garden Court, but may also occur in the East Building Auditorium.
 Speaking of the East Building, make sure to explore newly renovated galleries, a rooftop sculpture garden and rotating exhibitions.